 Dr. Davison is Chief Scientist for Systems Biology and Biotechnology at Oak Ridge National Laboratory and Adjunct Professor of Chemical Engineering at the University of Tennessee.
 He has managed individual and multi-institutional projects.
 He has authored over 100 publications and six patents, including one of the first reports that genetic variation in populus composition can affect hydrolysis.
 Dr. Davison is the awardee of the Charles D. Scott Award by the Society of Industrial Microbiology.

-Dr. Speck is the Commercialization Manager for BESC.
-She is responsible for portfolio management and commercialization of intellectual property created by researchers and staff in the Energy and Environmental Sciences Directorate and the Nuclear Science and Technology Division.
-Dr. Speck also manages the proposal, award, and reporting processes for technology maturation funds.
+Dr. Speck is the Director of Technology Transfer and Partnerships for BESC.
+She is managing the BESC Commercialization Council and tracking all Intellectual Property created using BESC Funds.
+Dr. Speck is responsible for managing research relationships for large multi-partner, multi-year awards involving researchers and staff in the Energy and Environmental Sciences Directorate.
 Dr. Speck earned a Doctor of Philosophy in Pharmacology and Molecular Sciences from the Johns Hopkins School of Medicine and a Bachelor of Science degree in Recombinant Genetics and Chemistry from Western Kentucky University.

 Cheri Foust - Project Manager

 Ms. Foust joined BESC in April 2012 to take on the role of BESC Technical Project Manager.
 Cheri comes to BESC with over 20 years of project management experience, with a considerable amount of that focused on developing project plans and managing project stakeholders, the project team, risk, schedules, milestones, budgets and conflicts.
 In addition Cheri has a background and formal training in public health.
 She holds a Master in Public Health (MPH) from the University of Tennessee, B.S in both Business Administration and Health.

 Lee Lynd - Biomass Deconstruction and Conversion Lead